Chiktan

-Chiktan or Chigtan is a village in Kargil district, Ladakh, India.
-It is also the joint headquarters of the Shakar-Chiktan tehsil.
+Chiktan or Chigtan is a town in Kargil district, Ladakh, India.
+It is also the joint headquarters of the Shakar Chiktan tehsil.
 It is situated on the right bank of the Sangeluma river (also called Kanji River), a tributary of the Indus River, which it joins near Sanjak opposite the village of Dah.
 Chiktan was the capital of the Cig-tan principality of Ladakh for several centuries.

 The Chiktan Fort, also known as Chiktan Khar, is a fort above the Chiktan village.